darklab8/fl-darkstat/README.md

   - Check to have set other values from [enverant.json](.vscode/enverant.json)
   - full list of variable possible to set available in help command `go run . help`
 - install [Taskfile](https://taskfile.dev/usage/) and check [commands to run](Taskfile.yml)
+  - run `task swag: build`
+  - run `templ generate`
-  - run some command, for example `task web`
+  - run some command, for example `task web` or u could run `go run . web` directly at this point
 - if u wish access to `task dev:watch` that reloads running web server on file changes, then install `pip install watchdog[watchmedo]` and ensure `watchmedo` binary is available to `task dev:watch` command written [in Taskfile](Taskfile.yml)

 If u have problems with configuring development environment, then seek my contacts below to help you through it ^_^

-# Development, how to regenerate proto related code

-- task grpc:docker:gateway // for docker way to run file updates for grpc and its gateway // assumes docker is available of unix socket
-- task grpc:protoc:gateway // to run grpc file updates locally without docker. // assumes u did same stuff as `protoc` stage in Dockerfile

 # Features